h1me01/Astra/README.md

 # Astra Chess Engine

-Astra is a UCI-compatible chess engine written in C++.
+Astra is a UCI chess engine written in C++.

 ## Strength
 - Unknown